Optimize your fulfillment operation with multi carrier shipping software

 Inventory

 Inventory management, much like demand forecasting, is its own science.
 Indeed, there are whole books written on different ways to measure and manage inventory.
-Managing inventory is intimately related to the supply chain, but is separate and large enough of a topic that it’s worth saving this discussion for a different article.
+The practice is intimately related to the supply chain, but is separate and large enough of a topic that it’s worth saving this discussion for a different article.

-Instead of listing inventory management metrics, I’m going to provide a few concepts linking inventory to other metrics throughout the supply chain so that you understand in greater detail how much modern ecommerce analytics rely on interoperability of data across multiple systems.
+Instead of listing inventory management metrics, I’m going to provide a few concepts linking inventory to other metrics throughout the supply chain so that you understand in greater detail how much modern ecommerce supply chain analytics tools rely on the interoperability of data across multiple systems.

 • Customers care about availability of the thing they want to buy.
 Your inventory management system will know what is available to buy.
 Connecting this data across systems will not only improve other supply chain metrics, but help shift you towards a more customer-centric mindset.